IOCS-2019 Training Workshops

 These courses will have limited capacity (20 participants per course) so please register early to avoid disappointment.
 Please only register for one course, as they run concurrently.
 If your plans change and you are unable to attend the training session at the last minute, please inform the organisers.

-Using the Copernicus Sentinel-3 Marine Data Stream for Ocean Applications
+Training Workshop 1: Using the Copernicus Sentinel-3 Marine Data Stream for Ocean Applications (9 am – 5 pm)

 This training course will introduce participants to the latest satellite data available through the Copernicus Marine Data Stream from EUMETSAT, part of the European Commission Copernicus programme.
 Daily, Level-1 and Level-2 ocean colour, sea surface temperature, and altimetry data will be covered.
 The training will include practical sessions on data access, visualisation and analysis using the Sentinel Application Platform (SNAP) and python programming language.
 The training will comprise of a few formal lectures to supplement several practical sessions where participants can explore the data and tools appropriate to their own levels of experience.
 Participants will also have the opportunity for one-on-one discussions with the trainers to develop their individual work flows to use satellite data for their own applications and regions of interest.
 Participants with a range of experience are welcome, however they should have some familiarity with the underlying principles of marine Earth observation data, and be intending to use this data in future work.